jjosh102/jjosh102/README.md

 ### Hi there!
 Thanks for stopping by, I'm Josh👋
-I'm a developer who loves exploring new stuff.
+Just a regular developer who loves exploring new stuff.

 <!--
 **obaki102/obaki102** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.